genixpro/reliascript/README.md

 shortValue = value; // This works fine now, because value has been previously constrained, altering its type.
 ```

-It’s important to note that the constraints themselves live independently
+It’s important to note that the patterns themselves live independently
 of the name they are given (this contrasts with Kinds described next, which
 are statically enforced) E.g. the following code is also acceptable, even
 though we don’t explicitly constrain the value with ShortString.